xkasia/RoomReservationSystem/README.md

  - present booking schedule for a user (display all bookings done by person)
  - present a report about room usage in particular time period

- Account, Book Room, All Reservations, My Reservations sections are dedicated for logged user.
+ Account, Book Room, All Reservations, Rooms schedule, My Reservations sections are dedicated for logged user.
- All Reservations, Show Users, Show Rooms sections are dedicated for administrator.
+ Show Users, Show Rooms sections are dedicated for administrator.

  Admin - usage case diagram.